 “Unfortunately it’s easier in the state of Missouri and in the streets of St. Louis to find illegal substances than it is to find someone will prescribe methadone,” said Diullius.
 “No one would take me unless I relapsed…so I can relapse and throw away multiple years of recovery to get help, but no one wants to help me where I’m at, and I feel like the more time you have clean and the more you assimilate and get a job, pay your bills, there’s just not help.”

-While the opioid epidemic has impacted Americans of all ages and backgrounds, pregnant women and new moms have become particularly vulnerable.
 According to the Centers for Disease Control and Prevention, the number of pregnant women with an opioid addiction more than quadrupled in the 15 years the opioid crisis was at its height, between 1999 and 2014.

 In recent years, a shift in recovery focus turned to pregnancy and babies suffering from neonatal abstinence syndrome, but even more recently, states are recognizing that mothers have been cut out of the picture.

 Few realize that opioid overdose deaths actually decline during pregnancy as women are motivated to keep their babies healthy.
 According to Pew Charitable Trust's Stateline, studies now show that overdose deaths peak in what's now known as the “fourth trimester”— a period lasting at least a year after childbirth, the deadliest period for addicted women.
 It’s in those months that access to medical care and social services disappear and women become more vulnerable to relapse and overdose.